ya-mouse/openopc/README.txt

 1. Win32 platform, using the OpenOPC Gateway Service

 Pywin32:  optional
-Pyro:     required
+Pyro4:    required

 2. Win32 platform, talking to OPC Servers directly using COM/DCOM

 Pywin32:  required
-Pyro:     optional
+Pyro4:    optional

-3. Non-Windows platform (use of Gateway Service is manditory)
+3. Non-Windows platform (use of Gateway Service is mandatory)

 Pywin32:  not applicable
-Pyro:     required
+Pyro4:    required

 In order to get the most from the OpenOPC package, Windows developers are encouraged to install both Pywin32 and Pyro.
 Using Pyro to talk to